gabic12/Quiz-App/README.md

-This application is a Trivia Quiz with True/False answers.
+This application is a Trivia Quiz with True/False answers and it was created

 Requirements:
 - latest version of Python (app was created with version 3.13)